9 ways to improve your strategic effectiveness

 It is very easy to create many complex, sometimes multi-layer objectives.
 In our experience, the more objectives there are, the harder it is to focus, get agreement and then prioritise what really matters.
 This in turn seriously limits your strategic effectiveness.

-Keep between 4 - 8 main objectives where possible, helps to ensure clarity, purpose and agreement across the leadership team which is critical before focussing on the all important execution phase.
+Keeping between 4 - 8 main objectives where possible, helps to ensure clarity, purpose and agreement across the leadership team which is critical before focussing on the all important execution phase.

 "Everything should be made as simple as possible and no simpler"